The 20 Best Hereditary Ataxia Doctors in Switzerland

 Zurich, ZH, CH

-Eugen Boltshauser practices in Zurich, Switzerland.
+Eugen Boltshauser practices practicing medicine in Zurich, Switzerland.
 Mr. Boltshauser is rated as an Experienced expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Joubert Syndrome, Oculomotor Apraxia Cogan Type, Cerebellar Hypoplasia, and Dandy-Walker Syndrome.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Joubert Syndrome, Oculomotor Apraxia Cogan Type, Cerebellar Hypoplasia, and Dandy-Walker Syndrome.

 Experienced in Hereditary Ataxia